Fellows/Grants

 2017-18 Peder-Sather grant fellow: Magne Lauritzen

 Magne Lauritzen is a student at Bergen University, Norway.
 A Peder-Sather grant has been awarded to Bergen and BEPP for collaborating on development of readout integrated circuits for high rate and radiation pixel detector.
-Magne will spend 6 months in Berkeley and then return to Bergen to set up a testing lab there.
+Magne spent 6 months in Berkeley and then returned to Bergen to set up a testing lab there.

 2016 BEPP Visiting Fellow: Federico Faccio